-Our operating activities during the three months ended March 31, 2018 provided \$139.7 million in cash as a result of the continued growth of our business and our ability to successfully manage our working capital.
-Changes in operating assets and liabilities primarily resulted from an increase in sales of our FortiGuard security subscription and FortiCare technical support services to new and existing customers, as reflected by an increase in our deferred revenue, which was partially offset by an increase in accounts receivable.
-Our total deferred revenue balance grew 27% during the three months ended March 31, 2018 compared to the same period last year.
+Our operating activities during the three months ended March 31, 2020 provided \$319.4 million in cash as a result of the continued growth of our business and our ability to successfully manage our working capital.
+Changes in operating assets and liabilities primarily resulted from an increase in sales of our FortiGuard security subscription and FortiCare technical support services to new and existing customers, as reflected by an increase in our deferred revenue, and proceeds from the mutual covenant-not-to-sue and release agreement.
+Our total deferred revenue balance grew \$90.9 million, or 4%, during the three months ended March 31, 2020.